-We endorse the Innocenti Declaration and believe that observing real babies and mothers is a central part of breastfeeding education.
+We endorse the Innocenti Declaration and believe that observing real breastfeeding dyads is a central part of breastfeeding education.
 Therefore, babies in arms (up to 6 months old) are welcome.
 As a matter of courtesy, if your baby becomes too loud or disrupts the session, it might be better to step outside.